CenturyLinkCloud/PublicKB/Security/ipsAnywhere.md

 Uninstalls an IPS agent from your server.
 This server needs the ability to make a cURL command.
-This will remove the Agent from your server and inactivate your subscription.
+This will remove the IPS agent from your server and inactivate your subscription.

 ##### Structure